Mr-Pete/bike-express/README.md

 ## Welcome to the site of the best courier services in Dublin

-Bike Express site helps to connect best bike courier in Dublin with a people looking for a fast parcel delivery at the reasonable pricing.
+Bike Express site helps to connect best bike courier in Dublin with a people looking for a fast parcel delivery at the best pricing.
 This site will advertise and promote eco friendly way of delivering goods without compromising quality of services.
-Site will be useful to Dublin companies and individuals looking to find ways to deliver their parcel within same day or same hour.
+Site will be useful to Dublin companies and individuals looking to find better ways to deliver their parcel within same day or same hour.

 ![screenshot](assets/images/responsivnes.png "Screenshot")

 ## Features

-Bike Express site have a number of features to help demonstrate a uniqueness of services provide, enable a quick contact detail and obtain a quote for the required services.
+Bike Express site have a number of features to help demonstrate a uniqueness of services provided, provides a quick contact detail and possibility to obtain a quote for the required services.

 #### 1. Navigation Bar
   * Navigation Bar provides links to the all sections on the main page - About Us, Our Services, Contact as well as Gallery page and Get a Quotation page.
   * Navigation Bar remains the same across all the pages to allow easy navigation.